SMUnlimited/AMAI/README.md

 - Run up a custom game and select the map to play.

 ## ROC Build And Install
 - Use *makeROC.bat* to create the ROC scripts.
-This is currently not supported in 1.32+
 - Run *InstallROCtoMap.bat "C:\mymap.w3m"* to install the AI scripts to Warcraft 3 maps.
 - This version is intended to be played in the ROC version of the game.
+This version is currently not supported in 1.32+.

 ## VS AI Build And Install
 - Use *makeVAITFT.bat* to create the AMAI vs AI scripts.
-- Run *InstallVAITFTtoMap.bat "C:\mymap.w3m"* to install the AI scripts to Warcraft 3 maps.
+- Run *InstallTFTToMap.bat "C:\mymap.w3m"* to install the AI scripts to Warcraft 3 maps.
 - This special version will make *odd* teams run with AMAI and *even* teams run with the standard blizzard AI.

 # Commander